nfrisby/haskell-base32768/README.md

 A Haskell implementation of https://github.com/qntm/base32768.

+# Attribution

+The Base32768 encoding was originally created by @qntm.
+This package is merely a simple re-implementation of it in Haskell.
-There's no important innovation here, just a translation into Haskell idioms with some "obvious" optimizations.
+There's no important innovation here, just an idiomatic translation and a couple "obvious" (ie unmeasured) optimizations.

 # No `decode` (yet?)